 Of training course, just playing a game is one particular issue.
-What about producing them, the way some musicians are using AI to create fully new kinds of their art?
+What about producing them, the way some musicians are using AI to fully create new kinds of their art?
 Guzdial and his team are functioning on exactly that.
-They are producing application that, doing work together with human companions, makes new video games out of whole cloth.
+They are producing applications that, doing work together with human companions, makes new video games out of whole cloth.

 the AI took the platforming designs of Mega Person and Tremendous Mario Bros.
 Guzdial